iommirocks/iommi/docs/tables_faq.rst

 How do I customize HTML attributes, CSS classes or CSS style specifications?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `attrs` namespace has special handling to make it easy to customize.
+The :code:`attrs` namespace has special handling to make it easy to customize.
 There are three main cases:

 First the straight forward case where a key/value pair is rendered in the output: